 From CRS to dynamic e-commerce platform

 The technology that runs hotel websites and booking engines hasn’t changed much since the early 2000s.
-At present, it a disjointed and cumbersome system, functional in its ability to make reservations, but less so in its ability to compete with more advanced technologies.
+At present, it’s a disjointed and cumbersome system, functional in its ability to make reservations, but less so in its ability to compete with more advanced technologies.

-In some cases, the website and booking engine are visually different, creating a clunky transition between the two.
-If users click away from the booking engine to browse the website again, their previous date inputs are lost and they have to restart their rate search again.
+In some cases, the website and booking engine are also visually different, creating a clunky transition between the two.
+If users click away from the booking engine to browse the website again, their previous date inputs are lost and they have to restart their rate search.

 The central reservation system we know today needs to evolve.
 Hotels must treat the CRS, booking engine, and website as a singular e-commerce entity—a dynamic system designed not just to play the role of the reservationist, but also the role of the salesperson.

 In short, the CRS of today must be conversion-driven.

 The OTAs have become masters of conversion, largely because they spend huge amounts of time and money to test and optimize their sites.

 Booking.com runs in excess of a thousand experiments in parallel, while Expedia ran 1,750 A/B tests back in 2015.
 The intention of revealing these figures is to demonstrate just how seriously OTAs take their user experience, and that hotels need to get serious too.